 General fund appropriations represent the largest single source of local funding.
 The use of property taxes also distinguishes local transportation funding from that of the Federal and state governments.
 Other broadly collected taxes, such as hotel or rental car taxes may also be directed to transportation.

 An increasing number of local county and municipal governments are making the decision to enact new taxes to generate revenue for transportation needs.
 These often require local referenda and result in increases to the local sales tax, which can be leveraged in the municipal bond market.
-A range of value capture techniques, including for example, tax increments and development impact fees, also highlight local governments' attempts to direct non-traditional revenue to transportation improvements.
+A range of value capture techniques, including for example, tax increments, development impact fees, and special assessments, also highlight local governments' attempts to direct non-traditional revenue to transportation improvements.